systemd/mkosi/mkosi/resources/man/mkosi.1.md

     See the documentation for the `UKIProfile` section for information on which settings can be configured in UKI profile config files.

-`PeAddons=`, `--pe-addon`
-:   Build additional PE addons.
-Takes a comma separated list of paths to
-    PE addon config files.
-This option may be used multiple times in which case each config gets built into a corresponding addon.
-Each addon has the name of the config file, with the extension replaced with `.addon.efi`.
-    Config files in the `mkosi.pe-addons/` directory are automatically picked up.

-    See the documentation for the `PEAddon` section for information on which settings can be configured in PE addon config files.

 `Initrds=`, `--initrd`
 :   Use user-provided initrd(s).
 Takes a comma separated list of paths to initrd
     files.
 This option may be used multiple times in which case the initrd lists